 Donkey Ear Plants Uses

-The biennial cacti look great in hanging baskets or as a single specimen in a dry garden.
+The biennial cacti look great as hanging plants, grown in hanging baskets, or as a single specimen in a dry garden.

 They help enhance the outdoor beauty in winters when they are in full bloom.